 The Fair Isaac Company bases your FICO score on the summary of your total credit history.
 Most people usually have a score of 600, but scores are tiered from 300 to 850.
 With the change in the economy, however, some people have seen their score lowered after loss of employment, charged off credit card accounts, or credit card accounts that were closed because they don't carry a balance.
 Some of the pieces in determining your FICO score include:

-Lenders want to ensure that giving you a loan is a safe move.
-Your FICO score gives lenders a view of what type of borrower you'd be based solely on your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a decent interest rate.
-You can get approved for a mortgage loan with a lower score, but the interest accrued over time could be more than double that of someone having a superior credit score.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
+Your credit score gives lenders a view of what type of borrower you'd be solely because of your credit history.
+You'll need a score of at least 700 to get a decent interest rate.
+You'll still get approved for a loan with a lower score, but the interest accumulated in the long run could be more than double the amount of someone with a higher FICO score.

-Getting your credit in order is the best way to ease into purchasing a home.
+Staying on top of your FICO score is the best way to ease into buying a home.
 Call us at (715) 736-7000 and we can help you get on the right track to the home of your dreams.

 You want an improved score, but how do you get it?
 Improving your FICO score takes time.
-It can be rare to make a large-scale change in your FICO score with small changes, but your score can improve in a year by keeping tabs your credit report and by using your credit wisely.
+It can be difficult to make a significant stride change in your credit score with quick fixes, but your score can improve in a year or two by keeping tabs your credit report and by using your credit wisely.
 The most important thing is to know your FICO score.
-Here are some methods to improve your credit score:
+You'll improve your credit score by using these tips:

-Knowing the ways you can improve your credit score, you can move toward becoming a homeowner.
-Know that when it's time to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid a negative mark on your credit score.
-With the help of RE/MAX Advantage, the loan process can be a stress-free experience so you, too, can achieve home ownership.
+Now that you're better informed about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
+Remember that when you're ready to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid damaging your credit score.
+With the help of RE/MAX Advantage, the loan process is sure to go more smoothly so you, too, can become a homeowner.